gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 For those of you who are not familiar with it, [Sundial](https://github.com/gilt/sundial) is a batch job scheduler, developed by the Gilt Personalization Team, that works with Amazon ECS and Amazon Batch.

-Before jumping into the nitty gritty details of how to schedule Elastic Map Reduce jobs with Sundial, it's worth taking a deeper dive into the current batch job processing setup in Gilt and the challenges we have recently started to face.
+Before jumping into the nitty gritty details, it's worth taking a deeper dive into the current batch job processing setup in Gilt and the challenges we have recently started to face.

 We will quickly cover the following areas: